opensearch-project/sql/docs/dev/Pagination-v2.md

 ## Error Response

-The client will receive an error response if any of the above REST calls result in an server-side error.
+The client will receive an error response if any of the above REST calls result in a server-side error.

 The response object has the following format:
 ```json